kaiopomini/Be-The-Hero-Project/README.md

 ### License

 This project is under the MIT license.
-See the file [LICENSE] (LICENSE) for more details.
+See the file [LICENSE](LICENSE) for more details.

 ---